bri0/task/docs/template.md

 ## Tools

-Template providing `tools` you can use to make things easier
+The template provides `tools` you can use to make things easier

 ### Value caching